 After a long road, Bausby was back in the NFL and finding his rhythm.
 Through Denver’s first five games, he’d totaled 13 tackles and three pass breakups.
-However, a head-on collision with teammate Alexander Johnson left Bausby motionless on the field over the weekend, and the scene was tough to watch.
+However, a head-on collision with teammate Alexander Johnson left Bausby motionless on the field, and the scene was tough to watch.

 Early in the second quarter of Denver’s game against the Los Angeles Chargers, Bausby tackled L.A. running back Austin Ekeler.
 During the play, the 255-pound linebacker collided with Bausby in a helmet-to-helmet hit, and the Broncos CB didn’t move.